Ropuiliani

 Ropuiliani (1828–3 January 1895) was a Mizo chieftainess in south Mizoram (Lushai Hills) in the nineteenth century.
 She is remembered for her resistance against British colonial forces after the death of her husband, Vandula.
-She was the chieftainess for Ralvawng and eight other villages, near present-day Lunglei in Mizoram.
+She was the chieftainess for Denlung and eight other villages, near present-day Lunglei in Mizoram.
 She died in confinement at a prison in Rangmati, Bangladesh on 3 January 1895.

 Reign

 Ropuiliani was the daughter of Lalsavunga, the chief of Aizawl, and was born and raised in present-day Mizoram Governor Compound, Mizoram.
 In 1847 she was married to Vandula, the chief of Denlung.
 When her eldest son Dotawna died, leaving only minor heirs, Ropuiliani stepped into the role of regent and chieftainess.
 She upheld her late husband's policies of non-cooperation and resistance to British colonial authority, refusing to engage in negotiations or comply with British demands.
 Taxes, labor levies, and rice tributes were all withheld under her leadership, signaling her defiance against colonial encroachment.